TIAA Bank Small Business Checking review

 finder.com’s rating: 4.3 / 5.0

 TIAA caters to the needs of sole proprietors and single-owner LLCs with its Small Business Checking Account.
-You’ll need $1,500 to open the account, and the introductory offer is solid — though only good for a year.
+You’ll need $1,500 to open the account.
+But you’ll earn a competitive 0.12% APY on your total balance and you won’t pay any monthly fees.

 Minimum deposit to open